Ask a doctor about a prescription for EPLERENONE TARBIS 25 mg FILM-COATED TABLETS

-Eplerenona Tarbis belongs to a group of medications known as selective aldosterone blockers.
+Eplerenone Tarbis belongs to a group of medications known as selective aldosterone blockers.
 These blockers inhibit the action of aldosterone, a substance produced by the body that controls blood pressure and cardiac function.
-Elevated levels of aldosterone can produce changes in the body that lead to heart failure.
+High levels of aldosterone can cause changes in your body that lead to heart failure.

 Warnings and precautions